Equipped, Ethical, Empowered

 3. To develop critical thought, problem solving, resilience and the transfer of skills

 The Values of the Rhyddings Way provide an ethos to nurture their character, and our curriculum is driven by achieving the high standards through high challenge and rigour for all.
 We will promote their physical and emotional well-being, personal safety, independence and creativity.
+As a Holocaust Beacon School we are committed to the view that our understanding of the Holocaust is an important contribution to our young people’s education and ethical development as British citizens.

 • Empowered, Community Collaboration